Environmental, Social & Governance

 In May 2014, we opened RH Greenwich, The Gallery at the Historic Post Office at 310 Greenwich Avenue in Greenwich, Connecticut.
 We restored this storied neoclassical building that was originally built in 1917.
 This building sits in the heart of Greenwich Avenue’s Historic District and is listed on the National Register of Historic Places.

-In October 2015, we opened RH Chicago, The Gallery at the Three Arts Club at 1300 North Dearborn Parkway on Chicago’s famed historic Gold Coast.
-We restored this landmark building, which was designed in 1914 by distinguished architectural firm Holabird & Roche and inaugurated as a residence for young women studying music, drama and the visual arts.
+In October 2015, we opened RH Chicago, The Gallery at the Three Arts Club at 1300 North Dearborn Parkway on Chicago’s famed Historic Gold Coast.
+We restored this landmark building, which was designed in 1914 by distinguished architectural firm Holabird & Roche and was inaugurated as a residence for young women studying music, drama and the visual arts.
 We restored the entire structure with great respect for its original vision in collaboration with the Commission on Chicago Landmarks.
-The Gold Coast district is listed on the National Register of Historic Places and the Three Arts Club was named a Chicago Landmark in 1981.
+The Gold Coast district, where RH Chicago is located, is listed on the National Register of Historic Places and the Three Arts Club was named a Chicago Landmark in 1981.

 In September 2018, we opened RH New York, The Gallery in the Historic Meatpacking District at the intersection of Little West 12th Street, Ninth Avenue and Gansevoort Street.
 We restored this historic landmark building that was originally owned by John Jacob Astor in the late 19th century.
-The Meatpacking District is listed on the National Register.
+The Meatpacking District, where RH New York is located, is listed on the National Register of Historic Places.